01

 The charter delusion

 Most charter operations subsidise rather than recover ownership cost.
-The growth of the global charter market (Precedence Research: USD 8.39 billion in 2024, forecast USD 16.92 billion by 2033) is driven by charter demand, not by owners profiting from charter.
+The growth of the global charter market (Precedence Research: USD 8.39 billion in 2024, forecast USD 16.92 billion by 2033) is driven by charter demand, not by owners profiting from it.

 The ownership case, honestly stated